Get stories and expert advice on all things related to college and parenting.

 “I had a roommate but she was invisible — she literally stayed in her room all the time,” Jamie said.
 “I was surrounded by people on campus but the reality was I didn’t know anyone and felt really, really alone.
 I thought it would be so easy to meet people in my classes but everyone kept to themselves.
 It was totally different than I thought it would be.”

-This past fall, Cornell University student Emery Bergman posted a video talking about how lonely she felt and how difficult it was to find friends on campus.
-The video went viral, and students everywhere piped up about the epidemic of feeling lonely at a time when everyone thinks they should be meeting tons of new people and having the time of their life.
+Three years ago, Cornell University student Emery Bergman posted a video talking about how lonely she felt and how difficult it was to find friends on campus.
+The video went viral, and students everywhere piped up about the epidemic of feeling lonely during a time when everyone thinks they should be meeting tons of new people and having the time of their life.

 Adjustments to college can be tough for various reasons.
 Kids have left a familiar environment, a close-knit group of friends that grew up together, and comfortable living arrangements.
-Students who were once the starters of the football team or the academic superstars can feel like a small fish in a big pond, and the feeling of “starting over” can be downright overwhelming.
+Students who were once academic or athletic superstars can feel like a small fish in a big pond, and the feeling of “starting over” can be downright overwhelming.

-In a Spring 2017 study conducted by the American College Health Association, 64.4% of the total students surveyed said they experienced feelings of loneliness within the last 12 months.
-28.6% stated they felt very lonely within the last two weeks.
+In a study conducted by the American College Health Association, 64 percent of students surveyed said they experienced feelings of loneliness within the last 12 months.
+Twenty-nine percent stated they felt very lonely within the last two weeks.

 The great thing about colleges and universities is that there is something for everyone.
 Encourage your student to immediately join a group, club or organization so they can meet people with similar interests.
 They don’t have to wait for the start of a new semester.

-Make sure your child knows the importance of reaching out to friends and family when they feel lonely.
+Make sure your student knows the importance of reaching out to friends and family when they feel lonely.
 “I was horrible about telling my parents or friends how I was feeling because I didn’t want to burden them,” said Jamie.
 “Don’t try to handle it alone.”
-Simply telling someone you are having a bad day and talking about it can help you get through it.
+Simply telling someone you're having a bad day and talking about it can help you get through it.

 If your child is still struggling, insist they seek counseling at the campus counseling center or make an appointment with an individual therapist.
 You can search by zip code to find a counselor who specializes in working with college-aged students at www.psychologytoday.com.